Pritamawatade/python-udemy/notes.md

 ```

 * Every class has constructor if you don't create it. python automatically creates it at the time of execution.

+* Accessing base class can be done with 3 methods #see file base_class.py
+- Code Duplication
+- Explicit call
+- super method